Daytona Beach International Airport: Municipal Airport

 Eastern Air Lines began passenger service, flying Kingbirds and Condors.
 After a few years Eastern did not re-bid, after the airmail route changes of 1934.
 In 1935 National Airlines won a bid on the cross-state route from Daytona Beach to St. Petersburg.
 In 1933, the airport was closed for repairs.
 National rerouted its flights to Jacksonville but Eastern became upset and called National's move an act of "buccaneers".
 National Airlines then referred to its service as being the "Buccaneer Route".

 Pre-war expansion

-In the late 1930s four 4000 by 150 ft runways were built, all paved, allowing DC-2s and DC-3s.
+In the late 1930s, four 4000 feet by 150 ft runways were built, all paved, allowing flights on Douglas DC-2s and DC-3s.
 The terminal was on the south side of the airport.
-For a short while in 1940 a zoo-keeper was hired to maintain the airport.
+For a short while in 1940, a zookeeper was hired to maintain the airport.